 - 5 gallon - 2 to 3 years old

 - 15 gallon - 3 to 5 years old

 - 24 inch boxed tree - 5 to 6 years old

-- Dwarf sizes and standard sizes available in select varieties only
+- Semi-dwarf sizes and standard sizes available in select varieties only

 Who doesn't love a tasty orange?
 We have a number of delicious varieties to choose from: